Modeling the wall-slip in large eddy simulations with immersed boundaries: Introduction

 The manuscript is organized as follows.
 In section \ref{sec:framework}, we present the volume-filtered conservation equations, differences with traditional frameworks for LES, discuss unclosed terms, and strategies to close them.
 We pay particular attention to closures of the IB bodyfroce and discuss another term that is unique to the volume-filtering framework known as the residual viscous stress tensor.
-In section \ref{sec:a_priori}, we compare the relative magnitude of closed and unclosed terms in the case of turbulent channel flow at friction Reynolds number $\Rey_{\tau}=5200$ using the DNS data of \citet{moserDirectNumericalSimulation1999}.
+In section \ref{sec:a_priori}, we compare the relative magnitude of closed and unclosed terms in the case of turbulent channel flow at friction Reynolds number $\Rey_{\tau}=5200$ using the DNS data of \citet{leeDirectNumericalSimulation2015}.
 We volume-filter the latter using coarse filter sizes relevant to WMLES and varying in the range 50 to 300 wall units.
 Importantly, we show that the wall-slip velocity is significant at these sizes and must be modeled appropriately.
 We propose two such models in section \ref{sec:models}.
 The first is algebraic in nature and is based on the Van Driest velocity profile \citep{vandriestTurbulentFlowWall1956}.
 The second is a slip-length model that extends earlier work by \citet{boseDynamicSlipBoundary2014}.
 Further, we comment on the effect of the filter kernel shape on statistics of wall slip and our proposed models in section \ref{sec:effect_filter}.
+We propose a dynamic procedure for determining slip-length based on the results of sections \ref{sec:a_priori}, \ref{sec:models}, and \ref{sec:effect_filter} in section \ref{sec:dynamic}.
 Finally, we give concluding remarks in section \ref{sec:conclusion}.